 Fandom and first love collide for Iris on the film set for her grandmother’s famous high-fantasy trilogy.

 Unlike the rest of the world, Iris doesn’t care about the famous high-fantasy Elementia books written by M. E. Thorne.
-So it’s just a little annoying that M. E. Thorne is her grandmother—and that Iris has to deal with … Continue reading →
+So it’s just a little annoying that M. E. Thorne is her grandmother—and … Continue reading →

 About Before I Let Go Best friends Corey and Kyra were inseparable in their snow-covered town of Lost Creek, Alaska.
 When Corey moves away, she makes Kyra promise to stay strong during the long, dark winter, and wait for her return.

 Just days before Corey is to return home to visit, Kyra dies.
 Corey is devastated―and confused.
 The entire Lost community speaks in hushed tones about the town’s lost daughter, saying her death was meant to be.
 And they push Corey away like she’s a stranger.